isomerpages/pa-chingay/_whats-on/Chingay 2025/Chingay Floats.md

 <div style="padding-top:1rem; padding-bottom:1rem; font-size:1.1rem">

-Be mesmerised by our 8 Chingay Big Floats<br>
+Be mesmerised by our 8 Chingay Big Floats as they dazzle with vibrant colors, intricate designs!

+Don’t miss the chance to catch them up close as they make their way to various heartland locations across Singapore after the main parade.<br>
 </div>

 <div style="font-size:1.5rem; padding-bottom: 1rem;">